Amortized Analysis via Coinduction: Abstract

 \section{Abstract}

 Amortized analysis is a program cost analysis technique for data structures in which the cost of operations is specified in aggregate, under the assumption of continued sequential use.
-Typically, amortized analyses are presented inductively, in terms of finite sequences of operations; we demonstrate that coinduction provides an equivalent but more natural characterization.
-We describe a classic amortized data structure, the batched queue, and outline a coinductive proof of its amortized efficiency in \calf{}, a type theory for cost analysis.
+Typically, amortized analyses are presented inductively, in terms of finite sequences of operations.
+We give an alternative coinductive formulation and prove that it is equivalent to the standard inductive definition.
+We describe a classic amortized data structure, the batched queue, and outline a coinductive proof of its amortized efficiency in \calf{}, a dependent type theory for cost analysis.